“Thus far the Lord has helped us”

-In those years when it remained in the house of Abinadab, all of Israel mourned and sought after their Lord God.
+In those years when it remained in the house of Abinadab, all of Israel mourned for their past sins and sought to return their lives to their Lord God.
 It began slowly at first perhaps, but after the twenty years of seeking the Lord, when Samuel saw that the repentance of the people was sincere, he said to all the house of Israel, “If you are returning to the LORD with all your hearts, then rid yourselves of the foreign gods and Ashtoreths among you, prepare your hearts for the LORD, and serve Him only.
 And He will deliver you from the hand of the Philistines.”

 This the Israelites did.
-They put away the Baals and Ashtoreths that they had in their homes, and served only the Lord.
+They put away the images of the Baals and the Ashtoreths that they had in their homes, and turned their hearts to serve only the Lord.
 Then Samuel said to them, “Gather all Israel to Mizpah, and I will pray to the LORD on your behalf.”

 When the people had gathered at Mizpah, they drew water and poured it out before the Lord as a symbol of the confessions of their sins.
-But it was more than simply ceremonial.
+This act of pouring out water was more than simply ceremonial.
 On that day they also fasted, and there they confessed in audible voice, “We have sinned against the LORD.”

 The Philistines Sense an Opportunity

-The Philistines had heard that the Israelites had gathered at Mizpah, and in this they saw an opportunity.
-They believed that they could strike such a large gathering, putting the entire Israelite nation under their control.
-The various rulers of Philistia gathered their troops and began their march toward the gathering at Mizpah.
+The Philistines, for their part, caught wind of this large gathering of the Israelites at Mizpah, and in this they saw an opportunity.
+They believed that they if they would strike such a large gathering, it would put the entire Israelite nation under their control.
+Thus, the various rulers of Philistia gathered their troops and began their march toward the gathering at Mizpah.

-When word of this pending invasion came to the Israelites, they began to feel great fear.
-The Philistines were warlike people who deeply resented the presence of Israel in Canaan.
+When word of this pending invasion came to the Israelites, the people of Israel began to feel great fear.
+The Philistines were a warlike people and ferocious fighters who deeply resented the presence of Israel in Canaan.
 The armies of Philistia were a constant threat to Israel, and looked for any opportunity to weaken them and drive them out of the land.

 The Israelites came to Samuel “Do not stop crying out to the Lord our God for us, that he may save us from the hand of the Philistines,” they said to him.